Rural society in China: Marriage

-The Marriage Law of 1950 guaranteed everyone the freedom to choose their marriage partner.
-Nevertheless, especially in the countryside, there were few opportunities to meet potential mates.
+Before the founding of the People's Republic of China in 1949, marriage in rural China was generally viewed as a practical matter, transacted between two families with the involvement of a matchmaker, and geared towards reproducing the patriline.
+In many rural areas, the family continued to be viewed through the Confucian idea of Three Obediences and Four Virtues, through which the subject was loyal to the ruler, the son was loyal to the father, and the wife was loyal to the husband.
+After the 1912 founding of the Republic of China, an increase in free-choice marriage occurred, but these trends were largely limited to urban areas and considerations of matchmaking, social status, and wealth continued to be major considerations in rural marriages.

+The New Marriage Law of 1950 sought to replace the traditional practice with free-choice marriage based on equal rights for women.
+It sought to abolish practices deemed as feudal abuses like bigamy, arranged marriages, concubinage, bigamy, infanticide, interfering with a widow's choice to re-marry, and the practice of taking in a foster daughter-in-law for future marriage to a son (童养媳 tongyangxi).
+The law provided women with the right to initiate divorce and to hold property in their own name.

+Initially, the New Marriage Law faced significant opposition in rural China.

 Rural China offered little privacy for courtship, and in villages there was little public tolerance for flirting or even extended conversation between unmarried men and women.
 Introductions and go-betweens continued to play a major role in the arrangement of marriages.
 In most cases each of the young people, and their parents, had an effective veto over any proposed match.

 In the past, marriage was seen as the concern of families as well as of the two parties to the match.
 Families united by marriage were expected to be of equivalent status, or the groom's family to be of somewhat higher status.
 This aspect of marriage patterns has continued while the definitions of status have changed.
 Because inherited wealth was eliminated as a significant factor, evaluation had been shifted to estimates of earning power and future prosperity.
 The most desirable husbands have been administrative cadres, party members, and employees of large state enterprises.
 Conversely, men from poor villages have had difficulty finding wives.
 From the early 1950s to the late 1970s, when hereditary class labels were very significant, anyone with a "counter-revolutionary" background, that is, anyone previously identified with the landlord or even rich peasant class, was a bad prospect for marriage.
 Such pariahs often had no choice but to marry the offspring of other families with "bad" class backgrounds.
 At the other end of the social scale, there appeared to be a high level of intermarriage among the children of high-level cadres.